gabrielf7/gabrielf7/README.md

 ## I'm Gabriel!
 A little about me :P

-Frontend developer focused on Python, Javascripts | Analyst (ADS)
+Frontend developer focused on Javascripts, Reactjs and Bootstrap | Analyst (ADS)

+(Still learning: Databases with Mysql + PHP and Selenium with Python.)

 Student of Systems Analysis and Development (3°) and Computer Technician for Internet training (loading...
 2020)